 We're seeing complaints from users with 32-bit versions of Office 2010, plus Outlook 2007, and Outlook 2003 installed on Windows 10 that hyperlinks in email won't open after they've set Internet Explorer as the default browser.

-For solutions to the "This operation has been cancelled due to restrictions in effect..." or "Your organization's policies are preventing..." messages, see This operation has been cancelled due to restrictions
+For solutions to the "This operation has been cancelled due to restrictions in effect..." or "Your organization's policies are preventing..." messages, see This operation has been cancelled due to restrictions.
+If you removed Internet Explorer as an Optional Feature, see Albert's discovery.
+(You'll need to reinstall IE.)

 The user will see a dialog that asks what program you want to use to open the link.
 Clicking the Always use this app box does not save the changes - the next time you click a link, the dialog comes up again.